Reward

 Other parts include a logging daemon, utilities to control basic system configuration like the hostname, date, locale, maintain a list of logged-in users, running containers and virtual machines, system accounts, runtime directories and settings, and daemons to manage simple network configuration, network time synchronization, log forwarding, and name resolution.

-This bug bounty program is paid for by the Bug Resilience Program.
+This bug bounty program is paid for by the Sovereign Tech Resilience program.

 Scopes